-In the Style window, select from the available movie styles.
-Each style you select will result in a different outputted video.
-Select Free Download\ to get more style templates.
+In the Style window, select from the available movie styles and themes.
+Each style/theme you select will result in a different outputted video.
+Select Free Download to get more style and theme templates.
 See DirectorZone for more information.

-Note: the style templates with the 3D icon produce a 3D effect in 3D mode and when outputted in 3D video productions. \ optional feature in CyberLink PowerDirector.
+Note: the style templates with the 3D icon produce a 3D effect in 3D mode and when outputted in 3D video productions. optional feature in CyberLink PowerDirector.
 Check the version table on our web site for detailed versioning information.